-4.1 Plans
+5.49.4.1 Plans

-Any concept proposal for Iconic Development of a Key Site in accordance with Clause 7.11 of the WLEP 2013, is to be accompanied by a detailed Masterplan and site specific DCP Chapter which considers the design aspects identified within this document.
-It shall include a Traffic Impact Study (TIS) and Transport Management Plan (TMP) that provides for carparking and associated infrastructure.
+Any concept proposal for Iconic Development of a Key Site in accordance with Wyong LEP 2013, is to be accompanied by a detailed Masterplan and site specific DCP Chapter which considers the design aspects identified within this document.
+It shall include a TIS and TMP that provides for car parking and associated infrastructure.